p4-team/ctf/2018-07-13-meepwn-ctf/web_omega/README.md

 For those unfamiliar with bash path wildcards, `/???/???` matches `/bin/cat`, `../??????.???` matched `secret.php` and `===` is actually a proper filename.
 So we're actually running `/bin/cat ../secret.php > ===`, efectively copying the secret file contents.
-This is of course a bit random, because matching is alphabetical and some other 3-letter binary could be there before `cat`, but we were lucky.
+This is of course a bit random, because matching is alphabetical and some other 3-letter binary will also match, but we don't care.

 After that we can simply read contents of `alien_message/===` to get the flag: `MeePwnCTF{__133-221-333-123-111___}`